 Should you get travel insurance as an older person?

-The cost of seeking medical treatment abroad can quickly add up.
+The cost of seeking medical treatment abroad can quickly add up, especially if you need emergency medical treatment.
 For example, according to the Association of British Insurers (ABI), a single use of an air ambulance in Majorca could cost over £25,000.
 So having travel insurance makes financial sense, and you should get it whenever you go on holiday.
-It’ll ensure you can enjoy your holiday without worries.
+It'll ensure you can enjoy your holiday without worries.

-Why is travel insurance for older people more expensive?
+Why is travel insurance for senior citizens more expensive?

 Searching for travel insurance online will show you that premiums go up as you age.
-Standard travel insurance usually covers those aged between 18 and 64.
+Most travel insurance guides will tell you that standard travel insurance usually covers those aged 18 to 64.
 If you are over 65, you might have to start paying more or seek specialist cover.
 Prices continue to increase once you hit 70.
 From then onwards, travel insurance can increase in price annually or every five years as you hit a new age band.

 What is the reason behind the increase?
 Travel insurance tends to be more expensive as you age because of the risks.
-You’re more likely to suffer from pre-existing medical conditions or sudden health events and emergencies as a pensioner.
-This additional risk leads to higher premiums.
+Us pensioners are more likely to suffer from pre-existing medical conditions or sudden health events and emergencies.
+The additional risk and need for more comprehensive medical cover lead to higher premiums.
 Pre-existing conditions aside, insurers consider the risk of illness or injury higher for older people.
-The ABI’s research shows that claim frequency tends to increase as you age, too.
-Older people are more likely to make a claim, so insurers offset this with higher premiums.
+The ABI's research shows that claim frequency tends to increase as you age, too.
+Older people are more likely to claim, so travel insurance providers offset this with higher premiums.